jbilander/SimpleDevice/README.md

 # Amiga SimpleDevice
-Amiga Simple Device skel in C using Bebbo's or Bartman's gcc.
+Amiga Simple Device driver skel in C using Bebbo's or Bartman's gcc.
 ***
 This example shows you how to build a simple device driver for the Amiga in C with a modern cross compile gcc-toolchain for the Amiga using VSCode as IDE.
 Driver should work with 1.3 and above.
 I haven't tested with older versions.
 ***